gitkatrin/gesture_project/train_hand_datasets.md

 ### 2.2.1 Generate .tfrecord-File from .csv-File

-1. activate the Python environement with ```source ./venv/bin/activate``` (in terminal)
+1. activate the Python environement with ```source ./venv/bin/activate``` (in terminal) (Attention: you can also do it without the Python environement)
 2. go to the research folder in models with ```cd models/reseach```
 3. compile the protos with
   ```